 Given the separation between the Project location and the identified habitats, construction activities are not expected to result in disturbance of wildlife within the habitats.
+Further, as construction activities will occur during the daytime, and most amphibian migration movements occur at night, construction activities will not result in disturbance of wildlife passing through the movement corridor.

-Therefore, construction will not have an impact on the form or function of Northern Ribbonsnake habitat, amphibian breeding habitat (wetland) or the amphibian movement corridor.
+Therefore, construction will not have an impact on the form or function of the amphibian movement corridor.